kzap/terraform-modules/README.md

-# tf-lamp
+# Terraform Modules

-Terraform module for provisioning a CentOS 7 install on an OpenStack cloud with a LAMP stack (Linux Apache MySQL PHP) At the moment a OpenStack provider is available with a bash provisioner for CentOS 7.
+Terraform modules for provisioning a CentOS 7 install on an OpenStack cloud.
+At the moment a OpenStack provider is available with a bash provisioners for CentOS 7.

 ## OpenStack